Nareshix/rsql/lazysql/README.md

    #[lazy_sql]
    struct Analytics {
        get_stats: sql_runtime!(
-           UserStats, // pass i the struct so u can access the fields later "SELECT count(*) as total, status
+           UserStats, // pass in the struct so you can access the fields later "SELECT count(*) as total, status
            FROM users
            WHERE id > ?
 AND login_count >= ?